-Most defendants in drunk driving cases are charged with two offenses: (1) driving under the influence of alcohol and (2) driving with a blood-alcohol level in excess of a given level (usually .10 percent or .08 percent, the so-called per se statute).
+Most defendants in drunk driving cases are charged with two offenses: (1) driving under the influence of alcohol and (2) driving with a blood-alcohol level in excess of .08% (the so-called “per se” law).
 As to the first offense, the prosecution usually offers the chemical test result not only on the per se count but also as evidence of intoxication; in most states, a presumption arises from the BAC.
 That evidence is, however, a rebuttable one — and one of the factors that should be used in rebuttal by a California DUI attorney is the question of individual tolerance.

 Scientific studies have repeatedly confirmed the existence of variability in individual alcohol tolerance.
 In a study reported in Sullivan, Hauptman, and Bronstein, Lack of Observable Intoxication in Humans with High Plasma Alcohol Concentrations, 32 Journal of Forensic Sciences 1160 (1987), for example, hospital patients with a history of alcohol abuse were clinically observed and tested after consuming significant amounts of alcohol.
 The researchers found essentially no correlation between the patients' BACs and their assessed levels of intoxication.
 This lack of correlation was attributed to the high tolerance developed from long-term alcohol abuse.
 See also Redmond, Alcohol Blood Levels, 16 Annals of Emergency Medicine 374 (1987), in which 20 patients studied in a detox unit of an English hospital showed no ill effects after being admitted with BACs above the lethal limit.